Daily Motivation for Retirees Who Want To Live Their Best Life!

 2. Reframe Your Inner Dialogue With Compassion

-“I should be more productive” → “Rest and joy are part of my purpose now.”
+“I should be more productive” → “Rest and joy are part of my life now.”

-“I’ve lost my spark” → “I’m discovering a new version of myself.”
+“I have lost my spark” → “I am discovering a new version of myself.”

 Word of Wisdom: